aribeiro-cris/pokemon-search-app/README.md

 ```
 npm run dev
 ```
-The application will be running on http://localhost:5173/.
+The application will be running on http://localhost:5173/pokemon-search-app.

 ## Testing

 The testing was done using the Jest testing framework.
-Jest is designed to work with React applications easily and it provides utilities like render, fireEvent, and screen from '@testing-library/react' that simplify component testing.
-To run tests, use the following command:
+Jest is designed to work with React applications easily and it provides features such as render, fireEvent, and screen from '@testing-library/react' that simplify component testing.
+Use the following command to run the tests:

 ```
 npm test